BoE-ARP-Bayes-MSc-BA/Meetings-Ideas/model structure.md

 ## Pipeline
 ### The PDF-transformed dataframe we would get after pre-processing:
 1. Note that the participant and participant_title will extract from the whole meeting and give the label of eaach sentences (just like method 2: Topic Modelling does)
+2. note that the PDF format is not consistent, so if participant_title is not shown, would us the frequency of the participant shown in the meeting to replace
-2. Currently would only doing on the Python as dataframe to test on a small MVP, but the whole dataset would using database to manage
+3. Currently would only doing on the Python as dataframe to test on a small MVP, but the whole dataset would using database to manage
+4. the data-cleaning part could be seen inside the [repo](https://github.com/BoE-ARP-Bayes-MSc-BA/data_collecting)

 #### Mthhod 1: Find Date & Time (*with specific sentence*)
 1. will seperate the sentences by the stopping words (especiallly dot)